OurMachinery/themachinery-books/tutorials/src/the_truth/custom_asset/part2.md

 * auto-gen TOC;
 {:toc}

-## Extending the asset The Truth Type
+## Adding More Properties to the The Truth Type

-The asset type we created is nice but it cannot do much.
-The Machinery can save anything to file that it can store in the Truth.
-This thought brings us back to the part: **“What kind of asset do we want to create?”.**

-Let us go back to the basic definition of the type `my_asset`.
-We defined the type without any properties.

-The current implementation looks as follows:
+The Truth type we created in Part 1 cannot do much, because it doesn't have any properties:

 ```c
 {{$include {TM_BOOK_CODE_SNIPPETS}/custom_assets/part_1/txt.c:15:20}}
 ```

-To make this more useful, what we can do is add some properties to the type.
-We can do this via an array of the type [tm_the_truth_property_definition_t]({{docs}}foundation/the_truth.h.html#structtm_the_truth_property_definition_t).
-In this array we can define all the properties we want.
+To actually store some data in the objects, we want to add some properties to the Truth type.
+Note that we pass in an array of properties when we create the type with `tm_the_truth_api->create_object_type()`.

-## Text file asset

-Now we are changing the `my_asset` to be able to store text in it.

-First, we need to answer the question: *How is a text file defined?*

-Well, a text file has three properties:

-1. It has a file name
-2. A file path
-3. data - A bunch of characters.

-Consequently, we are defining the *import path* property to “reimport” our text asset and the data property to store the imported text.
+For our text file objects that are two pieces of data that we want to store:

+1. The text data itself.
+2. The path on disk (if any) that the text file was imported from.

+Storing the *import path* is not strictly necessary, but we'll use it to implement a "reimport" feature.
+This lets our data type work nicely with text files that are edited in external programs.

+Here's how we can define these properties:

 ```c
 {{$include {TM_BOOK_CODE_SNIPPETS}/custom_assets/part_2/txt.c:45:48}}